AI Automation

 AI digital marketing agencies in Adelaide: where AI actually helps (and where it doesn't, yet)

-If you’ve been searching for “AI digital marketing agencies in Adelaide” lately, you’ve probably noticed two things.
-First, the results are heavy on agencies that added “AI” to their service list in the last 18 months and not much else.
-Second, the actual offerings underneath the label are wildly different — one shop’s “AI marketing” is a ChatGPT prompt that drafts blog posts; another’s is a fully-instrumented lead-routing system that scores enquiries against historic close rates.
-The label tells you nothing about which kind you’re talking to.
+Search for “AI digital marketing agencies in Adelaide” and two things stand out.
+First, most of the results are agencies that added “AI” to their service list in the last 18 months and not much else.
+Second, the offerings underneath the label diverge wildly — one shop’s “AI marketing” is a ChatGPT prompt that drafts blog posts; another’s is a fully-instrumented lead-routing system that scores enquiries against historic close rates.
+The label tells you nothing about which one you’re looking at.

 Where AI actually moves the needle for Australian SMBs right now

-Three places, in our experience, where AI is doing real work that pays back the cost:
+Three places where AI is doing real work that pays back the cost:

 Content production at volume.
-If you’re running a long-tail SEO play, AI-assisted drafts let one person produce ten times the volume of editorial review.
-The work is editorial, not generative — a senior writer reviewing and reshaping AI drafts can move faster than the same person writing from scratch.
-The output quality bar is the same.
+If you’re running a long-tail SEO play, AI-assisted drafts let one person handle ten times the volume of editorial review.
+The work is editorial, not generative.
+A senior writer reviewing and reshaping AI drafts moves faster than the same person writing from scratch — with the same quality bar at the other end.

 Lead qualification and routing.
 Inbound enquiries through a website form, contact page or chat can be classified by intent, scored by fit, and routed to the right inbox or CRM stage automatically.
 We cover the engineering side in what AI actually costs in production.
 For a busy business owner this is the kind of automation that turns a noisy inbox into a sorted pipeline before anyone touches it.

-Each of those three is technical work disguised as marketing.
-They’re built by people who write code, not by people who run ad accounts.
+All three are technical work disguised as marketing.
+They get built by people who write code, not by people who run ad accounts.

 Where AI is mostly marketing-of-marketing

-Three places where “AI” is currently used to mean something that hasn’t materially changed:
+Three places where “AI” tends to be used to dress up something that hasn’t materially changed:

 Targeted advertising.
 Meta and Google have been using machine learning in their ad auctions since well before the current generative wave.
-An agency saying their AI optimises your Google Ads is usually describing Google’s own automated bidding, not theirs.
+When agencies describe AI in their Google Ads service, they’re often describing Google’s own automated bidding.
 There’s skill in running these campaigns, but it’s the skill of structuring a campaign correctly — not an AI capability the agency owns.

 Email subject-line generation.
 Yes, ChatGPT can write subject lines.
 So can a copywriter, in less time than the prompt takes to type.
-If the proposition is “our AI writes your emails for you,” what you’re paying for is a thin wrapper on a tool that costs $20 a month.
+If the proposition is “our AI writes your emails for you,” the offering is usually a wrapper around a $20/month tool.

 Generic chatbot pop-ups.
 A chatbot that says “hi, what can I help you with?” and then escalates to a human for anything substantive is a $50/month subscription dressed up as a six-figure capability.
 There’s a legitimate version of this (see above) but it has to be built against your actual content and product, not bolted on as a generic widget.

-The pattern: anything where the AI is provided by someone else, with your business slotted in as a brand layer, is value transferred from you to the platform — not value the agency is creating.
+The rule of thumb: anything where the AI is provided by someone else, with your business slotted in as a brand layer, is value transferred from you to the platform — not value the agency is creating.

 What to ask before engaging an “AI” agency

 Five questions worth asking on the first call.
-The answers tell you whether you’re talking to engineering or marketing-of-marketing:
+The answers sort engineering from marketing-of-marketing fast:

 - Show me a real production system you’ve built with AI in it, and walk me through where the AI sits in that system.
 If they can’t name a specific component that uses an LLM (or earlier ML), with specifics about prompts, evaluation, fallback behaviour, the AI is decorative.